-VINSE provides access and training on start-of-the-art fabrication and characterization equipment inside Vanderbilt University’s Engineering and Science Building (ESB).
+VINSE provides access and training on state-of-the-art fabrication and characterization equipment inside Vanderbilt University’s Engineering and Science Building (ESB).
 Full-time staff provide training, process assistance and tool troubleshooting.
-Our new facilities include a cleanroom, analytical/nanocrystal fabrication support core and advanced imaging suite.
+Our facilities include a cleanroom, analytical support core and advanced imaging suite.
 The cleanroom provides cutting-edge nanofabrication tools for the development of materials and integrated devices as well as microfluidic and nano-photonic systems.
 An analytical laboratory conveniently located adjacent to the cleanroom contains a comprehensive range of characterization tools.
 The imaging suite hosts advanced electron and atomic force microscopes capable of characterizing a wide variety of samples from complex layered semiconductors, nanoparticles, to hydrated biological specimens with a space dedicated specimen preparation.

-Trained and authorized users perform a wide variety of nanofabrication activities under tightly controlled environmental conditions inside the VINSE cleanroom where temperature and moisture levels are controlled at 68 +2oF and 44 +4% relative humidity (RH), respectively.
+Trained and authorized users perform a wide variety of nanofabrication activities under tightly controlled environmental conditions inside the VINSE cleanroom where temperature and moisture levels are controlled at 68 +/- 2 C and 44 +/- 4 C relative humidity (RH), respectively.
 The bay and chase design of the cleanroom totals approximately 10,000 sqft of floor space consisting of the following areas:

 Central utilities for house and high-purity nitrogen, compressed dry air (CDA), process vacuum, process cooling water and type E-1 ASTM electronics and semiconductor grade water are provided along with solvent and corrosive exhaust systems that utilize point-of-use (POU) scrubbers for specialty gases.
 The cleanroom is located on the main floor of the Vanderbilt University Engineering & Sciences Building (ESB) with floor-to-ceiling windows allowing all activities to be viewed safely and conveniently by tours, outreach groups and casual observers.